 Examples of Knowing Your Limit

 - Your supervisor asks you to run a different piece of heavy equipment than you normally do because another coworker has missed work.
-You get into the piece of equipment but realize you have no clue how to safely run it.
-Instead of trying to figure it out on your own you stop the supervisor and get some guidance on how to properly operate the equipment.
+You get into the piece of equipment but realize you have no clue how to run it safely.
+Instead of trying to figure it out on your own, you stop the supervisor and get some guidance on how to operate the equipment properly.